Frequently asked questions, and some answers

 Can I visit?

 Scottish School of Christian Mission reaches out to new students by means of networking and social media.
-For example, we take part in Clan Gathering and we host events during the year at the sites where we work.
+For example, we take part in conferences and we host events during the year at the sites where we work.
 Find out about meeting opportunities by signing up for our newsletter or following us on Twitter or liking us on Facebook.
 We operate an open door policy and individuals may contact the teaching staff by email.

 Can overseas students attend?